Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-email-notifications/_index.nb.md

 __You only need one of them__, reference the [Authentication section](#authentication) for which one applies to your use case.
 {{% /notice %}}

-### Basic Request
+### Request
-This example sends a simple email to three recipients identified by their email address, national identity number, and organization number.
+This example demonstrates sending a simple email to three recipients identified by their email address, national identity number, and organization number.

 ```bash
 curl --location 'https://platform.altinn.no/notifications/api/v1/orders/email' \